uralys/taverne/readme.md

 - ✅ **splitting** the the global state into **stores**,
 - ✅ applying **local rendering**, by mapping these stores to [containers](https://medium.com/@learnreact/container-components-c0e67432e005), using React hooks `useState` and `useEffect`.
-- ✅ using React context only to provide the `Dispatcher` everywhere.
+- ✅ using React context only to provide the `Dispatcher` everywhere, and `StoresProvider` who is emitting events to listeners of specific stores only.

 ## installation